Introduction

 -

-Implement Fall Protection Measures: When working at heights, it is essential to utilize guardrails, harnesses, and other fall protection systems to safeguard against falls.
+Implement Fall Protection Measures: When working at heights, it is essential to utilize guardrails, safety harnesses, and other fall protection systems to safeguard against falls.
 The statistics clearly show that incidents related to falls remain a significant risk, necessitating robust protective measures.

 -